mitch1009/unix-config/README.md

 # test configuration - if this comand clears your terminal  it means you are done. your system is set properly.
 c
 ```
 ## Usage
-to use mos of the commands here follow the guide below:
+to use most of the commands here follow the guides below:

 ### Setup Nodejs
 run the following command